BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

 /*
 TODO:
-¥ tell user how to get missing OUIs.js
+¥ there are spurious awk errors (the iwlist awk) that need to be tracked down ¥ there was an odd sh: 300: bad number error & sh -x /usr/lib/gargoyle/survey.sh didn't pinpoint a problem area ¥ tell user how to get missing OUIs.js
 ¥ figure out how to package OUIs.js for install on usb first/ ram if ram > 32? or so?

 ENHANCEMENTS:
-Long text fields could use some auto horizontal scrolling Display wifi status when wifi is down (to telling when it could go back up).
+Display wifi status when wifi is down (to telling when it could go back up).
 Things not changing for 1/2 hour may cause concern.
 */

 /* in this table:

+  Stock 'iw' & 'iwlist' scans have their output scraped.
+Most data comes fom iwlist - iw provides 802.11n capabilities & speeds.
-  Data is scraped from stock 'iwlist scan' output & harvested to a javascript array using /usr/lib/gargoyle/survey.sh survey.sh regurgitates data at the end of the run when the webpage tells it to run. iwlist takes some time, so there is a delay from table drawing to updated data.
+  Data is formatted as a javascript array using /usr/lib/gargoyle/survey.sh which echos the data at the end of a run. iwlist & iw scans take some time, so there is a delay from table drawing to updated data.
 Sorry, asynchronous javascript to blame.
   Quality is represented as the bar on right, color coded for <.333, .333 - .666, >.666

   Vendor lookup starts with a 2.8MB file from here: http://standards.ieee.org/develop/regauth/oui/oui.txt